mingjie-wei/IDS706_Data-Engineering_Week1/README.md

 pytest-cov
 ```

-### VS Code Dev Containers (Suggested)
+## VS Code Dev Containers
 Open a sample in a container by pressing shift+command+P, then select `Dev Containers: Add Development Container Configuration Files...`.
 Choose the Python 3.11 template, and it will create the necessary files for you.

 #### Rebuild or update your container
-after you make changes to your container, such as installing a packages, you'll rebuild your container for your changes to take effect. by pressing shift+command+P, then select `Dev Containers: Rebuild Container` or `Codespaces: Rebuild Container` command so the modifications are picked up.
+After you make changes to your container, such as installing a packages, you'll rebuild your container for your changes to take effect. by pressing shift+command+P, then select `Dev Containers: Rebuild Container` or `Codespaces: Rebuild Container` command so the modifications are picked up.

-### Run the Makefile
+## Run the Makefile
 ```bash
 make install
 ```

-### Create a simple Python script
+## Create a simple Python script
 ```python
 def say_hello(name: str) -> str:
     """Return a greeting message to students in the IDS class."""